alanszlosek/pimera/README.md

 I'm developing and testing with:

-* Raspberry Pi Zero W and a 3B+
+* Raspberry Pi Zero 2W and a 3B+
 * Pi Camera module v2
 * 32bit PiOS
 * GCC, because Clang doesn't ARM Neon SIMD intrinsics

+The Pi Zero (first generation) is simply unstable, even at a low framerate of 10fps.
+It becomes unresponsive after a couple, so I've given up on it.

 # Installation

 ## Prerequisites

-* Raspberry Pi Zero W, 3B+, or 4
+* Raspberry Pi Zero 2W, 3B+, or 4
 * Pi Camera module
-* 32bit Raspberry Pi OS Lite.
+* 32bit Legacy Raspberry Pi OS Lite.
 No desktop needed, since want to preserve all CPU and RAM for pimera to keep things performant
 * apt install gcc

 ## Setup